AdaliceGroup/Discord-Themes/README.md

 Use https://giphy.com/ for backgrounds or source your own with https://imgur.com/ Color Changes made decently easy just read the comment above to see what is changed.

+I will Be updating the the themes contantly =P

 HACKER-THEME-

 ![ScreenShot](https://github.com/AdaliceGroup/Discord-Themes/blob/master/images/Hacker-Theme.PNG)